amyznikov/qlidarview/README.md

 but no extensive testing was made yet because I still waiting for actual datasets appropriate for testings purposes.

-The conversion to point clouds and range images is completelly rely to calibration tables which usually should be provided by sensor manufacturer.
+The conversion to point clouds and range images completelly rely onto calibration tables which usually should be provided by sensor manufacturer.
 The default calibration parameters hardcoded into application code are collected from public LiDARs user manuals and VeloView .xml files.

 The datalink types curretly supported are only DLT_NULL=0 (BSD loopback encapsulation)